nicolleharding/Elna-Vedic-Astrology/README.md

 - Change size of submit button.
 - Change size of text boxes to be responsive.
-- Make form submit.
+- Change form submit to Code Institute deposit.
 - Layout is boring need to look at imagery. - done
 - Add CSS to form layout. - done
 - Fix background image. - done
-- Change form submit to Code Institute deposit.

 ## Features Left to Implement